 - Drain the rice through a colander, discarding the water.

 - Remove mushrooms from soaking liquid and gently squeeze out some of the water.
-Cut mushrooms into slices or chunks.
+Cut of and discard tough stems.
+Cut mushroom caps into slices or chunks.

 - Heat a skillet over medium heat.
 Add Chinese sausage and ground pork and cook until pork is mostly cooked through.